HerrMotz/bachelor-thesis/publication/main.typ

 ```
 ) <example:prefixes_in_wikidata>

-#figure(caption: [Informal overview of Wikibase conventions for\ mapping information about an Item to the RDF standard @wikibase_rdf_mapping_graphic],
+#figure(caption: [Informal overview of Wikibase conventions for\ mapping information about an Item to the RDF standard @wikibase_rdf_mapping_graphic.],
   image("rdf_mapping.svg", width: 87%)
 ) <fig:rdf_mapping>